genggng/useful-script/README.md

 ```
 ### wsl-proxy.sh
 Use windows host as proxy server(if you have one) and implement http(sock) proxy for wsl(windows subsystem for linux).
-Please modify the port(here it is 7890) which can be set in your proxy software such as V2ray ans Clash.
+Please modify the port(here it is 7890) which can be set in your proxy software such as V2ray and Clash.
 You can enable the temporary porxy with the folliwing command.
 ```shell
 source ./proxy.sh